BobKerns/Ibob/README.md

 - `commit`: Current commit
 - `cwd`: Working directory (what `pwd` would print)

-This just returns (and displays) the `XGIT` variable if it is not `None`.
+This just returns (and displays) the [`XGIT`](#xgit-variable) variable if it is not `None`.
 In scripts you can just reference this variable directly.

 ### XGIT (Variable)

-The current git context.
+The current `GitContext`.
+This is the same as the value returned from the [`git-pwd`](#git-pwd-command) command.

+It will be `None` when not inside a git worktree or repository.

+### XGIT_CONTEXTS (variable)

+A dictionary of `GitContext` objects, one for every worktree or repository we have visited.

+This allows one to switch between repositories without losing context.

 ### git-ls (Command)